WindVChen/DiffAttack/README.md

 The results will be saved in the directory `<save path>`, including adversarial examples, perturbations, original images, and logs.

-For some specific images that distort too much, you can consider weaken the inversion strength by setting `start_step` to a larger value, or leveraging pseudo masks by setting `is_apply_mask=True`.
+For some specific images that distort too much, you can consider weaken the inversion strength by setting `--start_step` to a larger value, or leveraging pseudo masks by setting `--is_apply_mask=True`.

 ## Evaluation